trimstray/nginx-admins-handbook/doc/RULES.md

   > We have a nice online tool for testing compatibility cipher suites with user agents: [CryptCheck](https://tls.imirhil.fr/suite).
 I think it will be very helpful for you.

   > If in doubt, use one of the recommended Mozilla kits (see below).

+  Look at this great explanation about weak ciphers by [Keith Shaw](https://github.com/keithws):

+  > _Weak does not mean insecure. [...]
+A cipher usually gets marked as weak because there is some fundamental design flaw that makes it difficult to implement securely._

   At the end, some interesting statistics [Logjam: the latest TLS vulnerability explained](https://blog.cloudflare.com/logjam-the-latest-tls-vulnerability-explained/):